victorronda/project_3/README.md

 - Logout: As a user I can logout from the platform so no one else can use it
 - Order request: As a client I can demand the order on my own screen.
 - CRUD menu: As a user I can create, edit and delete my menus
-- CRUD plates: As a user I can create, edit and delete my plates
+- CRUD dishes: As a user I can create, edit and delete my dishes
 - CRUD table: As a user I can create, edit and delete my tables
-- Random plates: As a user I can look for a random recipe according to the ingredients that I have in stock.
+- Random dishes: As a user I can look for a random recipe according to the ingredients that I have in stock.

 ## MVP